myokit/models/c/tree.md

 - Greenstein 2002
 - Tanskanen 2005

+Two software packages are referenced, because they contain models.
+Both packages experimented with re-use of model code, making the models difficult to extract.
+- Oxsoft Heart (1984-1999) was a DOS program released by Denis Noble and his group, and contained Noble-group models in that period.
+It was succeded by COR (and then OpenCOR) and CellML.
+The Oxsoft models were all converted to CellML.
+- simBio (2005-2008) was a Windows program released by Sarai et al., and contained the "Kyoto model" family.
+It can still be downloaded from https://sourceforge.net/projects/simbio/files/simBio.
+It was succeded (I think) by e-Heart (http://www.eheartsim.com).

 ## 1962 Noble mPf
 Base: HH1952
 | [Paper](https://doi.org/10.1113/jphysiol.1962.sp006849) Noble (1962) A Modification of the Hodgkin-Huxley Equations Applicable to Purkinje Fibre Action and Pacemaker Potentials